 You may be one of them.
 Do you struggle with fatigue, brain fog, weight gain, constipation, mood imbalances, or cold hands?
 And have you visited your doctor only to be brushed off or told that you’re fine?
 Do you wonder, “What’s wrong with me?”

 Unfortunately, this is all too common in conventional medicine.
-It’s often an undiagnosed thyroid condition called Hashimoto’s that’s behind your symptoms.
+It’s often an undiagnosed thyroid condition called Hashimoto’s behind your symptoms.
 In fact, Hashimoto’s is the leading cause of hypothyroidism in the U.S.2

 When Susannah first came into my office with complaints of exhaustion, depression, and weight gain, she had already seen three different doctors who could not accurately diagnose or treat her condition.
 “They kept telling me I was fine because my labs were normal,” Susannah told me.
 “But I can’t be okay if I’m feeling like this!”

 After reviewing Susannah’s medical records, I saw the problem.
-Each of her doctors had only looked at part of her condition.
-The blood tests they ran showed Susannah’s thyroid hormone levels to be within normal range, yet those tests did not tell the full story.
+Each of her doctors only looked at part of her condition.
+The blood tests they ran showed Susannah’s thyroid hormone levels to be within the normal range, yet those tests did not tell the full story.
 She did have thyroid dysfunction—her doctors simply could not see it in the labs they ordered.
 So even if your doctor tells you that your thyroid levels are normal, you could very well have Hashimoto’s.